 P/B = (36%-17%)/ (9%-17%) = -2.36

-The investors should consider the company with a promising future return on their investments thus should give priority to Facebook
+Investors should consider the company as having a promising future return on their investments and thus should give priority to Facebook.

-The P/E ratio is more popular in use as the P/B can be manipulated due to different accounting standards.
-Thus, if the investor is comparing the companies using both ratios, then Microsoft would be the best choice to invest.
+The P/E ratio is more popular as the P/B can be manipulated due to different accounting standards.
+Thus, if the investor compares the companies using both ratios, then Microsoft would be the best choice to invest in.

 These are valuation models used to compare the worth of the different competitors.